microsoft/pxt-adafruit/docs/reference/js/lessons/column/quiz.md

 # cascade quiz

-Learn how to create a blinking LED script with a for loop. #LED #screen #plot #docs
+Learn how to create a blinking LED script with a for loop.

 ## Name